davidgbe/hinton/README.md

 ## Getting started
 1. Clone this repo
-1. Download the I-CAB data and place it in this repo
 1. Install virtualenv using pip
   * You can do this with `pip install virtualenv`
 1. Activate virtual env